unode/deep-learning-intro/_episodes/02-keras.md

 ## 7. Tune hyperparameters
 As we discussed before the design and training of a neural network comes with many hyper parameter choices.
-We will go into more depth of these hyperparameters in later episodes, but it is good to play with them a little bit to see how they change and influence the model training.
+We will go into more depth of these hyperparameters in later episodes.
-> ## Change some of the hyperparameters
->
-> Change one of the hyperparameters of the neural network.
-> You can for instance change the model by adding or removing layers,
-> changing the activation function of the hidden layer.
-> Or you can change the training, for instance by adding a learning
-> rate throught the `learning_rate` parameter of the Adam optimizer.
->
-> * How does changing these hyperparameters impact the training
-> * What would be a good strategy to find good hyperparameter values?
-{:.challenge}
+For now it is important to realize that the parameters we chose were somewhat arbitrary and more careful consideration needs to be taken to pick hyperparameter values.

 ## 8. Measuring Performance
 Now that we have a trained neural network it is important to assess how well it performs.
+We want to know how well it will perform in a realistic prediction scenario, measuring performance will also come back when tuning the hyperparameters.

-For this we have created a test set during the data preparation stage which we will use now to create a confusion matrix.
+We have created a test set during the data preparation stage which we will use now to create a confusion matrix.

 ### Predict the species of the test set